viamrobotics/docs/docs/installation/rpi-setup.md

 ### Identifying the architecture of your Raspberry Pi

 Before installing the Viam [RDK](/appendix/glossary/#rdk_anchor), you will need a Raspberry Pi running a 64-bit Linux distribution.
-If you do not have Linux installed on your Raspberry Pi, skip ahead to [Installing Raspian on the Raspberry Pi](#installing-raspian-on-the-raspberry-pi).
+If you do not have Linux installed on your Raspberry Pi, skip ahead to [Installing Raspberry Pi OS](#installing-raspberry-pi-os).
 If you already have a Raspberry Pi with Linux installed on it, check if the Linux installation on your Raspberry Pi is 64-bit.
 First, `ssh` into your Pi and then run `lscpu`.
 Example output: